rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

     def generate_hypothesis(self, goal: Fact, threshold: float = 0.5) -> Rule:
         """
-        Very naive hypothesis: create a rule whose consequent is `goal` and whose antecedents are all current facts *with probability â¥ threshold*.
+        Very naive hypothesis: create a rule whose consequent is `goal` and whose antecedents are all current facts *with probability threshold*.
-        The rule weight is set to 1.0 (perfect rule) â you could pick a lower weight if you want to be more conservative.
+        The rule weight is set to 1.0 (perfect rule) - you could pick a lower weight if you want to be more conservative.
         """
         antecedents = tuple(